kosm1x/AI-Journal/README.md

    npm install
    ```

-3. Configure the application by updating the `src/config/config.js` file with your MongoDB connection string and JWT secret
+3. Configure the application by updating the `src/config/config.js` file with your MongoDB connection string, JWT secret, and OpenAI API key

 4. Start the development server
    ```